 c) Results vary significantly based on an insured’s issue age, initial maximum daily benefit, and benefit increase feature, as well as the inflation rate and the age at which the need for care occurs.

-d) The median age of starting to need care is about age 83 and the median age of needing care is about age 85.
-By then, more purchasing power would be lost.
+d) By the median age of starting to need care (about age 83) and the median age of needing care (about age 85), more purchasing power would be lost.

 e) Table 14 does not reflect the cost of professional home care or a facility.
-According to the afore-mentioned 2018 Genworth study, the average nursing home private room cost is $275/day, which is currently comparable to 12.5 hours of non-professional home care.
+According to the aforementioned 2019 Genworth study, the average nursing home private room cost is $280/day, which is currently comparable to 12.2 hours of non-professional home care.
 However, the inflation rate for facility costs is likely to differ from the inflation rate for home care.
+From 2004-2019, Genworth’s studies showed the following compound growth rates: Private room in a nursing home (3.1 percent), an ALF (3.6 percent), home health aide (1.7 percent), and home care homemaker (2.1 percent).

 f) Table 14 could be distorted by simplifications in our calculations.
 For example, we assumed that the FPO election rate does not vary by age, size of policy or market and that everyone buys a home care benefit equal to the average facility benefit.

 When someone applies to Medicaid for long term care services, most states with Partnership programs disregard assets up to the amount of benefits received from a Partnership-qualified policy (some Indiana and New York policies disregard all assets).
-Partnership sales were reported in 44 jurisdictions in 2018, all but Alaska, District of Columbia, Hawaii, Massachusetts, Mississippi, Utah, and Vermont, where Partnership programs do not exist.
+Partnership sales were reported in 43 jurisdictions in 2019, all but California (no participants offer California Partnership policies) and Alaska, District of Columbia, Hawaii, Massachusetts, Mississippi, Utah, and Vermont, where Partnership programs do not exist.
 Massachusetts has a somewhat similar program (MassHealth).

-To qualify for a state Partnership program, a policy must have a sufficiently robust benefit increase feature, the requirement varying by issue age.
+To qualify for a state Partnership program, a policy must have a sufficiently robust benefit increase feature, the requirement varying by issue age and jurisdiction.
 Historically, a level premium with permanent annual three percent or higher compound increases or an otherwise similar consumer price index (CPI) increase was required for ages 60 or less.
 For ages 61 to 75, five percent simple increases also qualified, and for ages 76 or older, policies qualified without regard to the benefit increase feature.
-As noted above, many states now confer Partnership status with compounding as low as one percent.
-Three insurers offer one percent compounding.
-One of those insurers and three others offer two percent compounding.
+As noted, many states now confer Partnership status with compounding as low as one percent.
+Two insurers offer one percent compounding in worksite products.

 The WS venue provides an efficient opportunity to serve less-affluent employees and relatives who would most benefit from Partnership qualification.
-Unfortunately, only 10.3 percent of WS sales in 2018 qualified for Partnership programs.
-Two insurers reported that 33 to 38 percent of their WS sales qualified, but the other two insurers reported that five to 6.5 percent qualified.
-Unfortunately, voluntary and core plans are less likely to qualify than carve-outs.
-As additional states permit one percent compounding and as insurers design products to offer one percent compounding, the percentage of Partnership policies sold in the WS market is likely to grow.
+However, only 30.5 percent of WS sales in 2019 qualified for Partnership programs and most of those policies were probably executive carve-out programs.
+If additional states permit one percent compounding and if insurers design products to offer one percent compounding, the percentage of Partnership policies sold in the WS market is likely to grow.

-Nearly 90 percent of the NWS market buys 90-day elimination periods (EPs).
-For that reason, most WS programs offer only a 90-day EP and 96 percent of 2018 WS sales had a 90-day EP, as shown in Table 15.
+About 90 percent of the NWS market buys 90-day elimination periods (EPs).
+For that reason, most WS programs offer only a 90-day EP.
+The WS 90-day EP percentage of 89.7 percent shown below is understated because we lacked data for some participants which are almost entirely 90-day EP.

 Table 15 also shows how many policies had a 0-day home care feature and a longer facility EP and how many policies had a calendar-day EP (as opposed to a service-day EP).
-We have reflected LifeSecure and Transamerica in the 0-day HC and calendar-day EP figures for both years.
-Policies which have 0-day EP, but define their EP as a service-day EP operate almost identically to a calendar-day EP.
+We have reflected that all LifeSecure policies are 90-day EP with a calendar-day definition and that all Transamerica sales have zero-day home care EP.
+Policies which have zero-day home care EP, but define their EP as a service-day EP operate almost identically to a calendar-day EP.

 Gender Distribution and Sales to Couples and Relatives